dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1435: Country support should align with principles of justice.
+### T1435: Support is given only when the country's actions are just.

 |Support|
 |---|